On Demographic Group Fairness Guarantees in Deep Learning: Experiments

 \textbf{Datasets}. \textit{FairVision} contains 30,000 2D scanning laser ophthalmoscopy (SLO) fundus images from 30,000 patients, and each patient has six demographic identity attributes available.
 This dataset features three common ophthalmic diseases: Diabetic Retinopathy (DR), Age-related Macular Degeneration (AMD), and Glaucoma, with 10,000 samples for each disease \cite{luo2023fairvision}.
 According to the official configuration, for each disease, 6,000 samples are used as the training set, 1,000 as the validation set, and 3,000 as the test set.
 We select the three demographic attributes, including race, gender, and ethnicity, with SLO fundus images as the focus of our study.

-\textit{CheXpert} is a large dataset of chest X-rays labeled for 14 common chest pathologies from associated radiologist reports.
-The dataset provides three demographic identity attributes: age, gender, and race \cite{irvin2019chexpert}.
-Following the split setting in~\cite{gichoya2022ai,glocker2023algorithmic}, we select a total of 42,884 patients with 127,118 chest X-ray scans.
-Among these, 76,205 are used for the training set, 12,673 for the validation set, and 38,240 for the test set.
-In our experiments, we investigate the detection of pleural effusion across race and gender demographic attributes.
+\textit{CheXpert}~\cite{irvin2019chexpert} is a large chest X-ray dataset labeled for 14 pathologies, with demographic attributes (age, gender, race).
+Following~\cite{gichoya2022ai,glocker2023algorithmic}, we use 42,884 patients (127,118 scans): 76,205 training, 12,673 validation, and 38,240 test images.
+We study pleural effusion detection across race and gender.

-\textit{HAM10000}, consisting of 10,015 dermatoscopic images, was collected over a span of 20 years from the Department of Dermatology at the Medical University of Vienna, Austria, and a dermatology practice in Queensland, Australia, providing a diverse and representative collection of pigmented skin lesions.
-Following~\cite{zong2022medfair}, after filtering out images with missing sensitive attributes, we obtained a refined subset of 9,948 images, and grouped the original seven diagnostic labels into two categories: benign and malignant, to simplify the analysis and facilitate binary classification.
-For this study, we focus on gender and age as demographic attributes in the context of skin cancer detection.
+\textit{HAM10000} contains 10,015 dermatoscopic images of pigmented skin lesions collected over 20 years.
+After filtering missing attributes as in~\cite{zong2022medfair}, we use 9,948 images, relabeled into benign/malignant categories.
+We evaluate skin cancer detection with respect to gender and age.

-\textit{FairFace} is a newly curated dataset consisting of approximately 13,000 images from 3,000 new subjects, combined with a reannotated version of the IJB-C dataset~\cite{maze2018iarpa}, resulting in a total of 152,917 facial images from approximately 6,100 unique identities.
-The dataset is divided into three subsets: 100,186 images for training, 17,138 images for validation, and 35,593 images for testing.
-It is comprehensively annotated for protected attributes such as gender and skin color, as well as additional features including age group, eyeglasses, head pose, image source, and face size.
-In this study, we address glasses detection as a binary classification task, distinguishing images with and without eyeglasses, while focusing on the demographic attributes of age, skin color, and gender.
+\textit{FairFace} combines 13,000 new images with a reannotated IJB-C subset~\cite{maze2018iarpa}, yielding 152,917 images from ~6,100 identities (100,186 train / 17,138 val / 35,593 test).
+It includes annotations for gender, skin color, age, and eyeglasses.
+We treat glasses detection as binary classification, focusing on fairness across age, skin color, and gender.

+\textit{ACS Income}~\cite{ding2021retiring} contains 1.66M records from the 2018 U.S. Census ACS, capturing demographic and socioeconomic features.
+We cast income prediction as binary classification (>$\$50$k/year) and assess fairness across race and gender.